4 Best SmartThings Dashboard Control Panels in 2022

 SharpTools.io is the closest competitor to ActionTiles in terms of proprietary, web-based SmartThings dashboards on the market today.

-The major difference being, SharpTools.io also includes a visual home automation rule builder, or what they call a “rule engine”.
+The major difference is, SharpTools.io also includes a visual home automation rule builder, or what they call a “rule engine.”

 This visual rule engine is versatile and gives you the ability to create fairly complex home automations without needing to write any code.